yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ### Task 5: Configure your application

-Applications for both C# and Python have been provided, and both apps feature the same functionality.
-First, you'll complete some key parts of the application to enable using your Azure OpenAI resource with asynchronous API calls.
+In this task, you will complete key parts of the provided C# or Python application to enable it to use your Azure OpenAI resource with asynchronous API calls, as both apps feature the same functionality.

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.